virgili0/Virgilio/README.md

 In the **Paradiso** you won’t find a single line of code or a math formula, just plain English.
 Here’s the place for introductions, simple explanations, demystifications, and meta-guides (for example a guide about the best way to use Virgilio).
 It’s the best place for the not-techies, beginners and literally everyone who wants to get in touch with Data Science and Machine Learning without getting bored into technical details.
 Do you want to communicate these innovative fields?
-Pass from the Heaven!
+Pass from the Paradiso!

 In the **Purgatorio** you can find technical guides for beginners (in the field or in general IT).
 For example, you’ll find guides about Python, maths, and statistics.